 Treatment for dry AMD: There is no known medical treatment for dry AMD.
 Research has suggested that vitamin supplements can slow down the development or even prevent dry AMD.
 There are reported benefits of high levels of antioxidants and zinc for slowing macular degeneration and helping eye health.
 A supplement containing the following may help:

 - Vitamins – A, C and E.

-Please contact your doctor before taking any supplements.
+Please speak to your doctor before taking any supplements.

 Unfortunately there is no cure at present for age-related macular degeneration (ARMD).

 You might find it useful to read the eye anatomy section on our website as it explains in detail how the eye works.